 The tethers and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.

-Each wheel must be fitted with two tethers each of which exceed the requirements of 3.1.1 of Test Procedure 03/07.
+Each wheel must be fitted with two tethers each of which comply with FIA standard 8864-2013.

 Each tether must have its own separate attachments at both ends which: